-See "Required Web browser settings for the Symantec Web Gateway proxy" on page 78.
+See "Required Web browser settings for the Symantec Web Gateway proxy" on page 80.

 Symantec Web Gateway is designed to load balance your proxy traffic across multiple HTTP/S proxy ports within one proxy server.
-However, if you do not intend to use all four default ports, you can improve performance if you change the port configuration to only the port(s) that you use.
+The default number of proxy ports is one.
+However, you can change the port configuration to the port(s) that you use.